certainty/go-braces/README.md

 ## Overview

-Go-Braces is a dialect of the Scheme programming language, offering a compiler and virtual machine (VM) designed as a learning platform for individuals interested in building programming languages and compilers.
+Go-Braces is a self-designed programming language, offering a compiler and virtual machine (VM) designed as a learning platform for individuals interested in building programming languages and compilers.

 The primary objectives of the tools provided here are: